argorar/WebMConverter/README.md

 ## Changelog

+#### Version 3.18.6
+* Fix audio desync with some encodes like footage recorded by Nvidia Geforce Experience.

 #### Version 3.18.5
 * Add option to enable alpha channel aside with VP9 encoders for WebM.
 Find it in Advanced section.